Canada's RBC defends practices after Panama Papers leak

-TORONTO/OTTAWA (Reuters) - Royal Bank of Canada said on Monday it had controls in place to prevent illegal activities after documents allegedly showed it had regularly used the services of a Panama-based law firm at the center of a massive data leak exposing possible tax evasion.
+TORONTO/OTTAWA, April 4 (Reuters) - Royal Bank of Canada said on Monday it had controls in place to prevent illegal activities after documents allegedly showed it had regularly used the services of a Panama-based law firm at the centre of a massive data leak exposing possible tax evasion.

 RBC, Canada’s biggest bank, is one of several financial institutions named in documents that appear to show how some clients of law firm Mossack Fonseca evaded tax and laundered money.
 The documents emerged in an investigation published on Sunday by the International Consortium of Investigative Journalists.